Healthycell REM Sleep Review

 The following nights

-As you’ll see in my sleep tracker data below, I actually got a reasonable amount of sleep on average over the course of the week.
+As you’ll see in my sleep tracker data below, I got a reasonable amount of sleep on average over the course of the week.
 No mix of amazing and terrible nights balancing themselves out; just relatively consistent times.

 However, I didn’t feel like I was getting particularly restful sleep on the whole.
 Even though I seemed to sleep for a decent amount of time, it wasn’t like I was waking up feeling bright-eyed and bushy-tailed every day.